-VBoxManage modifyvm "VM name" --detachpci 02:00.0
+VBoxManage modifyvm "VM name" --pcidetach 02:00.0

-Please note, that both host and guest could freely assign different PCI address to card attached during runtime, so those addresses only apply to address of card at the moment of attachment (host), and during BIOS PCI init (guest).
+Please note that both host and guest could freely assign a different PCI address to the card attached during runtime, so those addresses only apply to the address of the card at the moment of attachment (host), and during BIOS PCI init (guest).

-If virtual machine has PCI device attached, certain limitations apply.
+If the virtual machine has a PCI device attached, certain limitations apply:

-- 1. Only PCI cards with non-shared interrupts (such as using MSI on host) can be supported at the moment. - 2.
-No guest state can be reliably saved/restored (as PCI card internal state could not be retrieved). - 3.
+- 1. Only PCI cards with non-shared interrupts (such as using MSI on host) are supported at the moment. - 2.
+No guest state can be reliably saved/restored (as the internal state of the PCI card could not be retrieved). - 3.
 Teleportation (live migration) doesn't work (for the same reason). - 4.
-No lazy physical memory allocation, host preallocates whole RAM on startup (as we cannot catch physical hardware access to physical memory).
+No lazy physical memory allocation.
+The host will preallocate the whole RAM required for the VM on startup (as we cannot catch physical hardware accesses to the physical memory).